thanhhoann/obsidian/courses.md

 	- Problem-solving (this can be a solution for a technical problem)
 - Group discussions
 - Focus more on meaningful collaborations & learning, rather than jobs & hiring.

-`AppContainer.kt` is used to manage and provide dependencies throughout the application.
-This pattern helps in organizing and centralizing the creation and provision of dependencies, making the code more modular and easier to manage.

-`MovieRepository.kt` This file centralizes the logic for fetching movie data, making it easier to manage and testing.
-It abstracts the data source, allowing the rest of the application to interact with a clean API without worrying about the underlying implementation details.

-`MovieUiState.kt` This file centralizes the definition of UI states for different movie categories, making it easier to manage and handle different outcomes of data fetching operations.
-It helps in creating a more responsive and user-friendly UI by clearly defining how the UI should react to different states of data availability.

-`MovieApiService.kt` This file defines the API endpoints and methods for fetching movie data from a remote server using Retrofit.
-It abstracts the network layer, making it easier to manage and use in the repository and ViewModel layers of the application.

-`MovieViewModel.kt` This file defines a `ViewModel` that manages the UI state for various movie categories and details.
-It uses dependency injection to obtain a `MovieRepository` instance and exposes state flows that UI components can observe to update the UI reactively based on the current state of the data.